2600box/itunes2subsonic/README.md

 Personal project for copying ratings between music instances.

-Hiring folks, please don't judge me on this code. 😛

 ## Apple Music -> Navidrome

 Copies ratings, play counts, last played dates, loved (starred) tracks, and playlists set in Apple Music to Navidrome (via its Subsonic API).
 Safe to run on an ongoing basis (although it cannot sync back to Apple Music).